 The close interrelationship of biology to other disciplines requires that majors complete two courses in chemistry (CHEM 125 and 250), two chemistry labs (CHEM 201 and 202) and one course in mathematics (MATH 118, 119 or 124).
 Students intending to continue in graduate or professional school should design appropriate programs of study with the assistance of a biology department advisor.
 PHYS 105 and 106 as well as additional courses in chemistry are commonly recommended.
-Minor (24 credits) Required Courses:
+Minor: Effective Fall 2015 BIOL 101, 201, 202 and 12 credits of upper division BIOL courses.
+Minor (24 credits): Prior to Fall 2015 Required Courses: